 Lavender Gin and Tonic

-You probably already know how crazy about lavender we are here at Garden Therapy.
-A classic gin and tonic already has the wonderful botanical taste of juniper, which pairs well with the delicate floral flavor of lavender.
-Add a splash of this lavender simple syrup and a wedge of lemon to your next G&T for a garden cocktail that tastes like a dream.
+You probably already know how crazy about lavender I am are here at Garden Therapy.
+A classic gin and tonic already has the wonderful botanical taste of juniper, which pairs well with the delicate floral flavour of lavender.
+Add a splash of this lavender simple syrup and a wedge of lemon to your next G&T for a cocktail that tastes like a dream.

 Green Stevia Mojito